SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 indicated by an index of ``0``.

 Similarly, you remove an item from the array with the ``removeAtIndex`` method.
-This method removes the item at the specified index, and returns the removed item (although you can ignore the returned value if you do not need it):
+This method removes the item at the specified index and returns the removed item (although you can ignore the returned value if you do not need it):

 .. testcode:: arraysInferred